-Materials and methods of architectural construction, lectures, examination and discussion of classic as well as current building techniques.
-Students assemble full-size "mock-ups" of details for class study germane to their design classes.
-In general, this course does not separate "construction" from "design" but attempts to supplement, by means of a more detailed study of design assignments.
+Materials and methods of architectural construction, lectures, examination and study of historic as well as current building techniques.
 Field trips may be made to buildings under construction.
 2 credits per semester

 DRAWING (Required)

 Arch 114 A-B Freehand Drawing

 Basic drawing skills, composition and color perception.
 Studio and homework assignments.